ivanafanasyeu/ivanafanasyeu/README.md

 # Hi, I'm Ivan Afanasyeu
 Here is my github profile.
-I almost don't use github, cause working with close or private companies.
+I almost don't use github, cause working with private companies.
 I'm gonna use this page as an informative resource for myself to save helpful links & gists.
 For know me better, here is my [LinkedIn](https://www.linkedin.com/in/ivanafanasyev/)